magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 We assume you have already created L2M2M device profile using the previous step.

 Now, let's create the device using our profile and configure LwM2M Credentials.
-ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.
+IoT Hub supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.

 TODO: add screens with 4 different types of credentials populated.